Syphon Filter 2: Gameplay

-In addition to the gameplay mechanism from the first game, Syphon Filter 2 added multiplayer which features some characters to select from (including deceased characters from Syphon Filter), as well as new maps not found in single player mode.
+Syphon Filter 2 added multiplayer which features some characters to select from (including deceased characters from Syphon Filter), as well as new maps not found in single player mode.

 Plot

-Hours after the events of the first game, the Agency has branded Gabriel Logan and Lian Xing as enemies of the state after uncovering its connection to Syphon Filter; labeled as terrorists to the general public.
+Hours after the events of the first game, Gabriel Logan and Lian Xing are enemies of the state to the Agency after uncovering its connection to Syphon Filter, labeled as terrorists to the general public.
 Agency operative Dillon Morgan captures Lian at the PharCom warehouses, forcing Gabe and the CBDC soldiers to rendezvous with ex-Agency operative Teresa Lipan in Arizona.
-Simultaneously, the Agency scrambles a squadron of F-22 Raptors from the USAF to intercept their transport over the Colorado Rockies, so Gabe and CBDC Lieutenant Jason Chance head down the mountain in search of their plane and a box of PharCom data disks.
+Simultaneously, the Agency scrambles a squadron of F-22 Raptors to intercept their transport over the Colorado Rockies, so Gabe and CBDC Lieutenant Jason Chance head down the mountain in search of their plane and a box of PharCom data disks.
 Agency operative Steven Archer attempts to stop them at all costs.

 A group of conspirators, including Mara Aramov and Agency director Lyle Stevens, make a deal to deliver the virus to a rogue Chinese general named Shi-Hao.
-Meanwhile, Lian recovers in MacKenzie Air Force base where Morgan, Derek Falkan, and Thomas Holman are working with Dr. Elsa Weissinger of PharCom to extract infected plasma from test subjects.
-Lian learns that the other subject was PharCom CEO Jonathan Phagan, who somehow survived his gunshot wound long enough for the Agency to take the plasma.
-Weissinger protests that Phagan is useful and should be kept alive for further research, but Morgan, not intending that the U.S. government find PharCom's CEO infected with an unknown virus, deactivates his life support, which kills him and ties up a loose end.
+Meanwhile, Lian recovers in a U.S. Air Force base where Morgan, Derek Falkan, and Thomas Holman are working with Dr. Elsa Weissinger of PharCom to extract infected plasma from test subjects.
+Lian learns that the other subject was PharCom CEO Jonathan Phagan, who survived his gunshot wound long enough for the Agency to take the plasma.
+Weissinger protests that Phagan is useful and should be kept alive for further research, but Morgan, not intending that the U.S. government find PharCom's CEO infected with an unknown virus, deactivates his life support, tying up a loose end.

-Lian escapes the medical building and interrogates Holman to learn that Morgan is planning another operation to the PharCom Expo Center in New York to find an encryption disk.
+Lian escapes the medical building and interrogates Holman to learn that Morgan is planning another operation to the PharCom Expo Center to find an encryption disk.
 She leaves the base in a helicopter after killing Falkan and teams up with Gabe to battle Archer's forces.
 Gabe kills Archer during his escape, and recovers the PharCom data.

 The protagonists follow Holman's lead to the Expo Center and kill Morgan before he can recover the disk he sought.
 After decrypting the PharCom data, Teresa realises that some information is missing.
 The other half is with Russian SVR Director, Uri Gregorov, who appeared at the warehouses before Gabe left.
 Since Lian and Uri know each other, they agree to meet in Moscow.